linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 04 Spreads.md

 The spread can be solved to be $0.4603\%$ (or 46 basis points).
 As this spread is added to the yields, the sum of PVs will be precisely 100.25.

 Note that in this case the OAS reflects only liquidity and trading noise – which is regarded as a trading opportunity.
 If the OAS is positive, then the bond is underpriced and it is a good buy.
-Reversely, if the OAS is negative, then the bond is a good sell.
+Conversely, if the OAS is negative, then the bond is a good sell.

-A 3-year callable bond pays an 8.5\% coupon (it must be higher than the straight bond in order to compensate the call option) and is priced at \$99.5 (no accrued interest).
-The first call date is at year 2 (so only year 2 and year 3 can be called) and the call price is \$108.
+A 3-year callable bond pays an 8.5\% coupon (it must be higher than the straight bond in order to compensate the call option) and is priced at $99.5 (no accrued interest).
+The first call date is at year 2 (so only year 2 and year 3 can be called) and the call price is $108.

 **Table 4.3: Ho-Lee Model**